Bulls, Pacers grab last 2 spots in NBA playoffs - News 12 Now

 In the Western Conference, No. 1 Golden State will open against No. 8 Portland, No. 2 San Antonio faces No. 7 Memphis, No. 3 Houston gets No. 6 Oklahoma City and the Los Angeles Clippers and Utah Jazz will meet in the last quarterfinal.

-Home-court for the Clippers-Jazz series was the last remaining unknown part of the playoff schedule.
-That will be decided later Wednesday night.
+Home-court for the Clippers-Jazz series was the last remaining unknown part of the playoff schedule — and it went to the Clippers, who pulled away in the second half to beat Sacramento and lock up No. 4.

 In the East, two series were determined before the final night.
 No. 3 Toronto will play No. 6 Milwaukee, and No. 4 Washington will meet No. 5 Atlanta.